marcuscaiado/ghost-sourcer/README.md

 ## 🇺🇸 English

 I built **Ghost-Sourcer** to run technical screenings **100% locally**.
-As a Tech Recruiter and Software Engineer at Google, I recognize that candidate data privacy is a non-negotiable pillar of our field.
+As a Tech Recruiter at Google, I recognize that candidate data privacy is a non-negotiable pillar of our field.
 This tool removes reliance on third-party clouds and costly APIs by leveraging **Llama 3** directly on local hardware.

 ### 🚀 Why I Built This
 * **Total Privacy**: I designed this so resumes never leave your machine, ensuring native **LGPD/GDPR** compliance.